Missouri Medical Marijuana Card

 How do I become a legal medical marijuana patient in Missouri?

 Do I need to register as a medical cannabis patient in Missouri?

 Can veterans obtain medical cannabis in Missouri?

-Can someone with an out-of-state medical marijuana card or a physician certification possess medical marijuana in Missouri on December 6, 2018?
+Can someone with an out-of-state medical marijuana card possess medical marijuana in Missouri on December 6, 2018?

 Can I legally possess medical marijuana in Missouri right now?